 One disadvantage is the lack of Wifi connectivity.
 That implies you can’t operate the grill from a distance.

-The Tailgater, on the other hand, has a reasonable temperature range for a portable pellet barbecue.
+On the other hand, the Tailgater has a reasonable temperature range for a portable pellet barbecue.
 It can reach 450 degrees Fahrenheit or as low as 180 degrees Fahrenheit.
-It’s hot enough to do high heat searing, but it’s also warm enough to smoke or roast low and slow.
+It’s hot enough to do high heat searing but also warm enough to smoke or roast low and slow.

-In that regard, the hopper may contain up to 8 pounds of pellets.
-If you want a lot of heat, the grill will burn at a pace of 2 pounds per hour.
+The hopper may contain up to 8 pounds of pellets in that regard.
+If you want a lot of heat, the grill will burn 2 pounds per hour.
 It will be 1lb for medium heat and 0.5lb for low heat.

 All of the figures are approximations.
 Do the math: 4 hours on high heat, 8 hours on medium heat, and 16 hours on low heat.
 We believe that 8lbs is large enough for on-the-go cooking.
 It also makes the grill light even when fully loaded.